Wayneoween/dnd5e_story_hotdq/_posts/2020-07-14-Tarsakh_16th_through_17th.md

 Kayja sold the gems she has held onto for 1000 GP, with the help of a little no-so-subtle intimidation.

-At the House of Thousand Faces, Kayja talked to the bartenders and patrons in Thieves Cant, which sounds like non-consequential small-talk about the weather to the rest of the group.
+At the _House of Thousand Faces_, Kayja talked to the bartenders and patrons in Thieves Cant, which sounds like non-consequential small-talk about the weather to the rest of the group.
 A readhead halfling woman recognized Kayja as "Victor's Girl" and told her to deposit 5 GP at a known location to